jkernion-indeed/proctor/docs/quick-start.md

 ### Creating your initial test definition

-In the test specification you created above, you set up 4 test buckets and one inactive bucket.
-Let's say you want to put 10% of your users in each test bucket.
-To grow the buckets later without moving users between buckets, you'll want to leave space between them, so your definition would be:
+In the test specification you created, you set up 4 test buckets and one inactive bucket.
+For this example, you'll put 10% of your users in each test bucket.
+Leaving space between each bucket allows you to increase them later without moving users between buckets.
+Your definition would be:

 {% include range_allocation_table.html buckets='altcolor1 inactive altcolor2 inactive altcolor3 inactive altcolor4' values="0 -1 1 -1 2 -1 3" ranges='10 20 10 20 10 20 10' %}

-Create a file called `proctor-definition.json` with this content:
+1. Create a file called `proctor-definition.json` with this content:

 {% gist youknowjack/6782462 proctor-definition.json %}

-Load this definition from the file system as your test matrix.
+2. Load this definition from the file system as your test matrix.

 ### Writing some code

-First, load your specification (from the classpath) and use it to load your test matrix.
+1. Load your specification (from the classpath) and use it to load your test matrix.

 {% gist youknowjack/6782938 LoadProctor.java %}

-Now that you have the Proctor object, you can use it to get the generated convenience class objects.
+2. Use the Proctor object to get the generated convenience class objects.
 You'll need to provide a user unique id, typically stored in a cookie for web applications, since this is a `USER` test.

 {% gist youknowjack/6783121 GetProctorGroups.java %}